About the course

 The School Direct PGCE course is assessed at postgraduate certificate level.
 It incorporates two 30-credit modules which may be counted towards the MA in Education.

-For the award of the PGCE and to achieve Teacher Standards, you must have reached the required standard in both the theoretical and practical elements of the course.
-In keeping with the nature of the course, which is vocational and postgraduate in approach, there are no written examinations.
+For the award of the PGCE and to achieve QTS, you must have reached the required standard in both the theoretical and practical elements of the course.
+There are no written examinations.

 Practical Teaching is assessed by the University tutors, school based mentors and coordinators, and External Examiners.
 Account is taken of your work over all school based elements of the course and your own written records of such work.